 To identify rules that have not been used since the last time the firewall was restarted,

 Each firewall maintains a traffic flag for the rules that have a match.
-Because the flag is reset when a dataplane reset occurs on a reboot or a restart, it is best practice to monitor this list periodically to determine whether the rule had a match since the last check before you delete or disable it.
+Because the flag is reset when a dataplane reset occurs on a reboot or a restart, monitor this list periodically to determine whether the rule has had a match since the last check before you delete or disable it.

 Reset rule Hit count

-Hit Counttracks the total traffic hits for the policy rule.
-The total traffic hit count persists through reboot, upgrade, and data plane restart.
+Hit Countis used to track the total traffic hits for the policy rule.
+The total traffic hit count persists through reboot, upgrade and data plane restart.
 To reset the hit count for a specific rule, expand the drop-down and

-Reset Rule Hit Counter(bottom menu).
-To clear the hit count statistics, select
+Reset Rule Hit Counterusing the bottom menu.
+To clear the hit count statistics, you can select

-All Rulesor select specific rules and reset hit count statistics only for the
+All Rulesor you can select specific rules and reset hit count statistics only for the

-First Hitto identify when the Security policy was first hit.
+First Hitto identify when the security policy was first hit.
 The date is formated as date hh:mm:ss year.
-You cannot reset this value.
+This cannot be reset.

-Last Hitto identify when the Security policy was last used.
+Last Hitto identify when the security policy was last used.
 The date is formated as date hh:mm:ss year.
-You cannot reset this value.
+This cannot be reset.

-Show or hide the columns that display under
+To show or hide the columns that display in the

 To apply a filter to the list, select from the